bhisaac/5eFP/5eFP-SRD.md

 ### Turn Undead (Action, Encounter)

 You present your holy symbol, speaking a prayer that censures undead.
 Each undead that can see or hear you within 6 squares of you must make a WIS check.
-If the creature fails its check, it is turned for the rest of the encounter or until it takes any damage.
+If the creature fails its check, it is turned until it takes any damage.

 A turned creature must spend its turns trying to move as far away from you as it can, and it can’t willingly move to a space within 6 squares of you.
 It also can’t take reactions.
 For its action, it can use only the Dash action or try to escape from an effect that prevents it from moving.
 If there’s nowhere to move, the creature can use the Dodge action.